 First of all, nomads can benefit from the numerous free wifi zones that most cafes offer.
 Apart from this, you can buy your own prepaid card to use a dial-up connection.
 Forthnet, Net One, Otenet, Hellas On Line, On Telecoms, Tellas, and Vodafone are important internet service providers in Greece.

 Besides, the mobile internet is a bit more expensive compared to other European countries.
 However, you can always find good deals and packages from different service providers.
 Besides, most cafes are open till night, and almost all have free WiFi.

 To apply for an internet package in Greece, you will have to show your passport, identity proof, address proof, and contact number.
 Bills are paid monthly and mostly online.
 The average internet cost of 8 Mbps for one month is €20.
 It may not be as great as many other top cities in Western Europe, but it is good nevertheless.

 - Make an informed decision about the number of days/months or years you are going to stay in the country.
 Whether you are from the EU or a non-EU country, check the government website to know exactly how long you can stay.

 - No matter where you belong, you need valid health insurance as long as you are in Greece.

 - Besides, research about the place where you are going to stay and check whether you will get every necessary item there.
-If not, it’s always a smart idea to buy it from your native place.
-Of course, provided that the airlines allow you to carry it.
+If not, it’s always a smart idea to buy it from your own country.

 - Try to learn some common Greek words before moving.
 Since you will encounter less number of people speaking English or any other language.
 If possible, download an offline Greek dictionary.